cahyosubroto/cahyosubroto.github.io/src/getting-started/quickstart.md

 zillabase init
 ```

 The command will initialize a new Zillabase folder with a config.yaml and seed.sql file.
-The generated config.yaml is empty.
-We can define the Zillabase configuration before starting.
+The config.yaml can be used to modify the Zillabase startup configuration, including authentication, environment variables, etc.

 ::: info
 The _seed.sql_ file is executed during the initialization of the project.